WOLF'S DEN

 - Relatively speaking this breed is fairly new.
 A few

-dedicated breeders have been breeding this animal to a mini size and better temperament.
+dedicated breeders have been breeding this animals to a mini size and better temperament.
 Only a handful of people have ever seen, let alone have these pigs.
 They are extremely rare.
+The full size mulefoot hog is endanger of becoming extinct, it is a haritiage breed in the USA.
 We are still introducing new lines and colors to mold a well rounded pet pig.

 - They come with pig like personality, more vocal, more opinionated, solid little power houses, very unique, and very hardy.

-- Ours mature to about 25 to 40lbs with solid hooves.
+- Ours mature to about 20 to 35lbs with solid hooves.
 They stand between 12 and 14 inches tall and they range from about 14 to 18 inches long.

 - They come in a few excepted colors and patterns so far.
-Solid black, black with golden highlights, black and white, roan, black and white pinto.
+Solid black, black with golden highlights, black and white, chocolate, roan, solid white, bleuback, black and white pinto.
+They can have brown, blue, green, or purple eyes.

 OUR PIGLETS